-If you have a safeguarding concern and the related adult is not at risk of significant or serious harm, then you should complete the Cause for Concern Form (Appendix 3) within 24 hours.
+If you have a safeguarding concern and the related adult is not at risk of significant or serious harm, then you should complete the Cause for Concern Form (Appendix 3) promptly.
 This form should then be passed on to the DSO.